MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/dotnet/0.9.494/Microsoft.Web.WebView2.Core.CoreWebView2Environment.md

 keywords: IWebView2, IWebView2WebView, webview2, webview, win32 apps, win32, edge, ICoreWebView2, ICoreWebView2Controller, browser control, edge html
 ---

-# class Microsoft.Web.WebView2.Core.CoreWebView2Environment
+# Microsoft.Web.WebView2.Core.CoreWebView2Environment class

+Namespace: Microsoft.Web.WebView2.Core
+Assembly: Microsoft.Web.WebView2.Core.dll

-This represents the [WebView2](Microsoft--Web--WebView2.md) Environment.
+This represents the WebView2 Environment.

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[BrowserVersionString](#browserversionstring) | The browser version info of the current [CoreWebView2Environment](), including channel name if it is not the stable channel.
+[BrowserVersionString](#browserversionstring) | The browser version info of the current CoreWebView2Environment, including channel name if it is not the stable channel.
-[NewBrowserVersionAvailable](#newbrowserversionavailable) | The NewBrowserVersionAvailable event fires when a newer version of the Edge browser is installed and available to use via [WebView2](Microsoft--Web--WebView2.md).
+[NewBrowserVersionAvailable](#newbrowserversionavailable) | The NewBrowserVersionAvailable event fires when a newer version of the Edge browser is installed and available to use via WebView2.
 [CreateCoreWebView2ControllerAsync](#createcorewebview2controllerasync) | Asynchronously create a new WebView.
 [CreateWebResourceResponse](#createwebresourceresponse) | Create a new web resource response object.